The Vermont Statutes Online

 § 608.
 Inspection of schoolhouses and public buildings

-The health officer, under the direction of the Board, shall make a sanitary survey of each schoolhouse, all school lunch facilities, and any building used for public purposes, and annually in the month of February report to such board, and to the city council or the annual town meeting, as the case may be.
+The health officer, under the direction of the Board, shall make a sanitary survey of each schoolhouse, all school lunch facilities, and any building used for public purposes, and annually in the month of February report to the Board, and to the city council or the annual town meeting, as the case may be.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 27, eff.
 March 1, 1961.)

 §§ 609-612.
 Repealed.
 1985, No. 267 (Adj.
 Sess.), § 28.

-(a) A local Board of Health may make and enforce rules and regulations in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules and regulations have been approved by the Commissioner.
-Such rules and regulations shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.
+(a) A local board of health may make and enforce rules in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules have been approved by the Commissioner.
+Such rules shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.